 About

-My sole-authored and coauthored publications appear in Energy Research & Social Science, Energy Strategy Reviews, Climatic Change, Frontiers in Sustainable Cities, Journal of Chinese Governance, and Chinese Public Administration Review.
-I received my PhD in Public Policy from Northeastern University (Boston) in 2024.
+My sole-authored and coauthored publications appear in the Policy Studies Journal (PSJ), Energy Research & Social Science, Energy Strategy Reviews, Sustainable Development, Climatic Change, Frontiers in Sustainable Cities, Journal of Chinese Governance, and Chinese Public Administration Review.
+I received my PhD in Public Policy from Northeastern University (Boston) where I was advised by Dr. Jennie C. Stephens.
 In support of my dissertation work, I hold a Fall 2022 Experiential Fellowship from Northeastern’s College of Social Sciences and Humanities.
-My dissertation work was also partially funded by Northeastern University’s Transforming Interdisciplinary Experiential Research (TIER) 1 Seed Grant and a grant from Brown University’s Climate Social Science Network (CSSN).
+My dissertation work was also partially funded by Northeastern University’s Transforming Interdisciplinary Experiential Research (TIER) 1 Seed Grant and a grant from CSSN.

 Scholarly Interests